mimachniak/sysopslife.pages/_posts/2021-08-24-Intune-Office-documents-template.md

 3. Click on connection and then on **Info**
 4. Scroll down and click on **Sync**
 5. After sync completed (can take to 30 min) go to **task scheduler**
-6. Veryfie that task was create on Windows 10
+6. Verify that task was create on Windows 10
 7. Run taks in ***task scheduler** and verify that templates was downloaded to local folder
 8. Log files will be created for each action and replace each run under path **C:\Users\Public\Documents**